moisterrific/AutoBoss/README.md

 *v3
 -----------
 * Fixed stuff up a lot.
 Spawns now work, continuous works, various other things work.
 Only bit missing is minion spawns

+This is a working fork update from Wight's https://github.com/QuiCM/AutoBoss for API 2,1.

+With a slight improvement to commands to make the return messages shorter.
+What is AutoBoss+?
+AutoBoss+ is a continuation of the idea started by InanZen: It spawns bosses in defined places (using regions).
+However, AutoBoss+ takes the original idea further by offering unlimited arenas and a variety of other expansions.

+Commands:
+/boss - Is the base command which contains a variety of subcommands. subcommands toggle - enables and disables the countdown timer for the bosses reload - attempts to reload the config file, and will (hopefully) tell you why it failed, if it does. list [boss/minions] - lists the active bosses or minions in the current battle config - Displays a lot of information about your config setup

+boss.root